malmahasnah/malmahasnah.github.io/index.md

 ## Experience

-#### Data Analysis Assistant                                (Jan 2025 - present)
+### Data Analysis Assistant                                (Jan 2025 - present)
-#### Revelle College, UC San Diego
+### Revelle College, UC San Diego
-    - Assisting ...
+Currently assisting the Associate Director of Revelle's program in a Data Analysis and Assessement Project.
+I am in the process of cleaning, organizing and presenting data consisting of evaluations of students' performace before and after the incorporation of a standardized writing curriculum.

-- Data Science Tutor at HDSI with Prof. Justin (September 2024 - present)
+### Data Science Tutor (September 2024 - present)
+### Halıcıoğlu Data Science Institute, UC San Diego
+I currently tutor for [DSC 140A](https://dsc140a.com/) : Probabilistic Modeling and Machine Learning with Professor Justin Eldridge.
+I hold weekly office hours for a class of 300+ students to help students understand difficult concepts and answer any questions on the course content and the assignments.
+I am also resposible for grading homeworks, labs and exams as well as posting those weekly assignments and releasing grades.
+I previously tutored for DSC 40B: Theoretical Foundations of Data Science.

-- Data Science Intern at the Saudi Telecommunication Company (August 2024 - September 2024)
+### Data Science Intern (August 2024 - September 2024)
+### the Saudi Telecommunication Company (stc)
+In Summer 2024, I interned in the Advanced Analytics with program manager Mohammed Umar Farooq and worked with a sample HR Employee Dataset.
+My projects consisted of building a model to predict employee attrition as well as grouping employees using a k-means clustering algorithm based on features selected using PCA.

-- Lobster & More Startup - Cohead of Marketing & Analytics (May 2024 - present)
+### Cohead of Marketing & Analytics (May 2024 - present)
+### Lobster & More Startup
+In Summer 2024, I joined a founding team to launch a seafood startup in Saudi Arabia with the goal of selling and delivering fresh seafood to regions all over the country.
+I serve as the cohead of Marketing and Analytics as I utilize various digital media and analytics tools to promote and market the firm and its purpose.

 - Research Assistant at the UCSD Brain and Cognition Lab with Dr. Seana Coulson (May 2024 - present)

 ## Projects